Information Quality Certified Professional

 - How do I attain certification?

-- By meeting specific work/experience requirements, by signing the IAIDQ Code of Ethics and Professional Conduct, and by taking and passing the IQCP examination, a three-hour, 150-questions, closed-book multiple choice exam provided at examination locations around the world.
+- By meeting specific work/experience requirements, by signing the IAIDQ Code of Ethics and Professional Conduct, and by taking and passing the IQCP examination, a three-hour, 150-questions, closed-book multiple choice exam provided online from anywhere in the world.

 - How are pre-requisite criteria validated?